 Code generation or program synthesis using LLMs has been a popular use case for modern LLMs.
 Models such as CodeGen \citep{nijkamp_codegen_2023}, CodeLlama \citep{roziere_code_2023}, and StarCoder \citep{li_starcoder_2023} are all examples of recent foundational models that have been pretrained on open source code and usually evaluated on the HumanEval coding dataset \citep{chen_evaluating_2021}.
 Some models such as CodeGen even have specific fine-tuned versions for Python only code.
 While these models can write syntactically correct code for popular general purpose languages such as Java or Go, their performance is limited to in distributions tasks just like any machine learning model.

 Most of these model's are fine-tuned variants of a foundational model that was trained on a wider body of text such as Common Crawl.
 For instance Codex is "a GPT language model fine-tuned on publicly available code from GitHub" and it's authors, "study its Python code-writing capabilities" \citep{chen_evaluating_2021}.
 The authors used 159GB of Python files.
-Such a vast amount of data is not available for many Domain Specific Languages (DSL) such as Lean \citep{platzer_lean_2021}, and Isabelle \citep{DiskPaxos-AFP-isabelle} (the only DSL to have proved the correctness of a full operating system).
+Such a vast amount of data is not available for many DSL such as Lean \citep{platzer_lean_2021}, and Isabelle \citep{DiskPaxos-AFP-isabelle}.
 In these cases, fine-tuning is not an option as the number of examples is ever so small as compared to the amount used in prior works.
 In the case of Isabelle, there are less than 1000 archived proofs \citep{noauthor_archive_nodate}.
 Thus, new techniques are required.
 One such work is LeanDojo \citep{yang_leandojo_2023}.
 The authors collect nearly 100k proof tactic examples, and train a small transformer from scratch to output individual proof tactics at every state of a proof.
 While their method works for an interactive theorem prover, it is not able to write a full proof on its own.
 Furthermore, on an even less commonly used DSL, such as Scenic, there are less than 30 publicly available code examples thus making both fine-tuning and the LeanDojo approach (a ReProver model) infeasible.